 BIOGRAPHY

-Meret Madörin was born in 1987 in Northern Germany and grew up in Switzerland.
+Meret Madörin was born in Northern Germany and grew up in Switzerland.
 Early on it was clear to her, that both the photographic image and the cinematic moving image, and thus the work behind the camera, would be the common thread of her professional path.
-She is been working in the film industry since 2009 and studied at the Zurich University of the Arts (Bachelor of Arts in Film, CH) until 2013.
-After Meret Madörin worked as an assistant camera for numerous national and international feature films, TV movies and series, she completed a Master‘s degree in Cinematography at the Film University Babelsberg KONRAD WOLF (D).
+After studying film at the Zurich University of the Arts (CH), she gained experience as an assistant camera on national and international productions.
+With a Master’s degree in Cinematography from the Film University Babelsberg KONRAD WOLF (DE), she established herself as a Director of Photography.

 AWARDS & NOMINATIONS

-2020 Nomination Michael-Ballhaus-Preis for «Trading Happiness» / D
+2020 Nomination MICHAEL-BALLHAUS-PRIZE for «Trading Happiness» / D

 2013 Award BEST CAMERA for «Sturm», Shortfilm Festival, Basel / CH

-2009 Culture Award (Kulturförderpreis) of the city Burgdorf / CH
+2009 Culture Award of the city Burgdorf / CH

 PRESSE